martinteoharov/pixpox-dev-docs/docs/II. World.md

 ### Entities

 Entities are very simple.
 They are basically just a number - their ID.
-The EntityManager struct also includes methods for creating and deleting entities for ease of use.
+The EntityManager struct also includes methods for creating and deleting entities.

+**Fields:**

--  Unique Identifiers
+-  id

 	Each entity in the game world possesses a unique identifier.
 These IDs start from 0 and increment by 1 for every new entity that's created.
 At present, the ID value doesn't decrement on entity removal, as it's deemed unnecessary.
 In the future, a better implementation will utilize a queue data structure to retrieve the smallest possible ID for a new entity.